cloudposse/terraform-aws-tfstate-backend/README.md

 Terraform module to provision an S3 bucket to store `terraform.tfstate` file and a DynamoDB table to lock the state file to prevent concurrent modifications and state corruption.

+The module supports the following:

+1. Forced server-side encryption at rest for the S3 bucket
+2. S3 bucket versioning to allow for Terraform state recovery in the case of accidental deletions and human errors
+3. State locking and consistency checking via DynamoDB table to prevent concurrent operations
+4. DynamoDB server-side encryption

 https://www.terraform.io/docs/backends/types/s3.html